vicentepese/AT-HLA/README.md

 | .....                   | .....   | .....  | ..... | .....  |
 | ID001                   | 0.158   | -0.258 | ..... | 1      |

+**NOTE**: At least the first three Principal Components (i.e., PC1, PC2,and PC3) must be included in the file &ndash; otherwise, scripts requiring covariates will not be functional.

 ### 2.2.4 Ethnicity (optional)

 AT-HLA allows ethnic-specific analyses.
 Ethnicity should be inputed to AT-HLA in the same format as Input Data, whereby each row corresponds a single subject's instance.
 Please consider: